 Parameter Fully Supporting Partially Supporting Not Supporting Aquatic Life Use Support Toxicants Metals were evaluated on a site by site basis and judged according to magnitude of exceedance and the number of times exceedances occurred.
-Conventional inorganics There were very few water conditions.
-There were very few water quality violations, almost all of which were due to natural conditions.
+Conventional inorganics There were very few water quality violations, almost all of which were due to natural conditions.
 Benthic aquatic macroinvertebrate Index of Biotic Integrity (mIBI) mIBI ≥ 4. mIBI $<$ 4 and \geq 2. mIBI < 2.
 Qualitative habitat use evaluation (QHEI) QHEI ≥ 64.
 QHEI < 64 and ≥ 51.
 QHEI < 51.
 Fish community (fIBI) (Lower White River only) IBI ≥ 44.
 IBI < 44 and ≥ 22 IBI < 22.
 Sediment (PAHs = polynuclear aromatic hydrocarbons.
 AVS/SEM = acid volatile sulfide/ simultaneously extracted metals.)
 All PAHs ≤ 75 th percentile.
 All AVS/SEMs ≤ 75 th percentile.
 All other parameters ≤ 95 th percentile.
 PAHs or AVS/SEMs > 75 th percentile.
 (Includes Grand Calumet River and Indiana Harbor Canal sediment results, and so is a conservative number.)
-Parameters > 95 th percentile as derived from IDEM Sediment Contaminants Database.
-Indiana Trophic State Index (lakes only) Fish Consumption Fish tissue No specific Advisory Limited Group 2 - 4 Advisory Group 5 Advisory ewide advisory for carp consumption.
+95 th percentile as derived Indiana Trophic State Index (lakes only) Nutrients, dissolved oxygen, turbidity, algal growth, and sometimes pH were evaluated on a lake-by-lake basis.
+Each parameter judged according to magnitude.
+Fish Consumption Fish tissue No specific Advisory Limited Group 2 - 4 Advisory Group 5 Advisory ewide advisory for carp consumption.
 This ude of impairment caused by other parameter Recreational Use Support (Swi mmable) Bacteria (cfu = colony forming units.)
 No more than one grab sample slightly > 235 cfu/100ml, and geometric mean not exceeded.
 No samples in this classification.
 One or more grab sample exceeded 235 cfu/100ml, and geometric mean exceeded.